Skip to main content

 (1) The payment amount for a covered vision care service is the lesser of the submitted charge or the amount listed in appendix DD to rule 5160-1-60 of the Administrative Code.

-(2) The payment amount for a covered spectacle lens or frame listed in a volume purchase contract is determined by the terms of the contract.
+(2) The payment amount for a covered spectacle lens or frame listed in the volume purchase contract is determined by the terms of the contract.

-(3) The payment amount for a covered spectacle lens or frame not listed in a volume purchase contract is the lesser of the provider's submitted charge or the provider's cost.
+(3) The payment amount for a covered spectacle lens or frame not listed in the volume purchase contract is the lesser of the provider's submitted charge or the provider's cost.

-(7) For a covered vision care service furnished at an FQHC, payment is made in accordance with Chapter 5160-28 of the Administrative Code.
+(5) For a covered vision care service furnished at a federally qualified health center (FQHC), payment is made in accordance with Chapter 5160-28 of the Administrative Code.

 Supplemental Information